Aidan275/spark-iot-ts/README.md

 - `meta.es.nodes` -> The host address of elasticsearch installation for metadata.
 Default: `localhost`
 - `meta.es.port` -> The port of elasticsearch installation for metadata.
 Default: `9200`
 - `meta.es.resource` -> The resource (index/type) of elasticsearch to read metadata from.
 Default: `metadata/metadata`
-- `meta.es.refresh` -> Should the elasticsearch metadata be refreshed on new `IOTHistoryReader` object creation?
-Default: `false`

 > Elasticsearch config can also be set by following environment variables:
 - `META_ES_NODES`